Palestinian return to Israel: Involvement of Arab countries

 A number of documents captured by Israel during the Six-Day War were publicized, such as a letter from the minister of defence wrote to the prime minister demanding drastic steps to prevent infiltration, dated 27 February 1952.

 Morris (Righteous Victims p.
 270) concludes that:

 …the Arab authorities operated with insufficient vigor and means.
 Often infiltrators and local civil and military authorities collaborated.
 Many of the latter turned a blind eye in return for bribes, especially the men of the Jordanian National Guard."

-1967–1993: Palestinian migrant labor
+1967–1993: Palestinian workers in Israel

 The armistice line separating Israel from the Israeli-occupied West Bank remained open and relatively unpatrolled after capture in the 1967 war until the 1990s.
 Tens and eventually hundreds of thousands of Palestinians became migrant workers in Israel.
 Their migration was not legalized until 1969, but unpermitted workers formed a major proportion of laborers throughout this period.
 In an attempt to prevent Palestinian residency, workers were required to return home each night, though in practice this requirement was not always followed (Bartram 1998).

-Family reunification
+Spousal unification

 From 1993 to 2003, between 100,000 and 140,000 Palestinians from West Bank and Gaza became legal residents and have settled in Israel.
 After 2003, the process was halted as a result of the Citizenship and Entry into Israel Law.